 3) Lean Mass Maintenance and Development

-It’s a common misconception that fasting causes muscle atrophy (muscle wastage) and this is true to an extent.
-But, IF for periods of 12 hours have shown to boost Human Growth Hormone (HgH), this hormone is important as it prevents us from losing muscle during our short fasting state.
+A common argument against IF is that it may cause muscle atrophy (muscle wastage).
+However, fasting for periods of 12 hours have shown to boost Human Growth Hormone (HgH), this hormone is important as it prevents us from losing hard earned muscle during our short fasting state.

 Committed to your Health and Wellness,